Tau makes Brighton and Hove Albion debut against Newport County | Goal.com

 Percy Tau has made his debut for Brighton and Hove Albion following his appearance against Newport County in Sunday’s FA Cup game.

-The South Africa international was brought in as a 71st minute replacement for Alireza Jahanbakhsh with scores still tied at 0-0.
+The South Africa international was brought on as a 71st minute replacement for Alireza Jahanbakhsh with the scores still tied at 0-0.

 🇿🇦 A debut for this man! #EmiratesFACup— Brighton & Hove Albion (@OfficialBHAFC) January 10, 2021